THIS SUMMER JOIN EDUCATORS FROM AROUND THE COUNTRY FOR INNOVATIVE, HANDS-ON, AND TEACHER-LED PROFESSIONAL DEVELOPMENT IN STEM.

 - Low-cost and high impact workshops for teachers and by teachers

 - Get valuable “take-aways” to use in your classroom

-- Download a Summer 2018 Workshop Flyer (PDF) to show your principal or administrator!
+- Download a Summer 2018 Workshop Flyer (PDF) or a Full Catalog (PDF) to show your principal or administrator!

 Workshop Leader Profiles